jima80525/ctypes_example/clib1/ctypes.md

                                            "libclib1.so"))
     libc = ctypes.CDLL(libname)

-This will allow you to call the script from other directories.
+This will allow you to call the script from any directory.

 Once you have loaded the library, it is stored in a Python object which has methods for each exported function.